 - Our pick of the best studio monitors for home recording

-MIDI controller keyboards fall into two main categories – the more portable devices with 25 keys and the larger, desk-based options with 49 or more keys.
-In the mini-key corner, because of the sheer number of features crammed into such a light, small footprint, our recommendation is the Novation Launchkey Mini Mk3.
+MIDI controller keyboards tend to fall into two main categories – compact, portable devices with 25 keys and larger, desk-based options with 49 or more keys.
+In the compact corner, because of the sheer number of features crammed into such a light, small footprint, our recommendation right now is the Novation LaunchKey Mini Mk3.
+As well as offering instant support for Ableton Live, the Launchkey Mini also provides pads for clip launching or drum tracks, and handy creative tools like an arpeggiator and chord memory function.

-Meanwhile, if you're looking for a larger controller, it has to be Native Instruments’ Komplete Kontrol S-Series boards.
-They feature excellent keybeds, fantastic styling, wonderful twin colour screens and impressive functionality – these 49, 61 and 88-key offerings are very hard to beat.
+Meanwhile, if you're looking for a larger controller, we heartily recommend Native Instruments’ Komplete Kontrol S-Series boards, and in particular the Native Instruments Kontrol S61 Mk 2.
+They feature excellent keybeds, fantastic styling, wonderful twin colour screens and impressive functionality – these 49, 61 and 88-key offerings are very hard to beat and will reduce the amount of time you spend interacting with your computer via mouse or trackpad.

 Developed primarily for Ableton users and newly updated, this pocket powerhouse is just brimming with features, many of which were missing from the previous version, including - finally - pitch bend and modulation touchstrips, a hardware MIDI out on a TRS jack, an incredibly flexible and versatile arpeggiator, a chord memory feature, and a great, deal-sweetening software bundle.